estier2/DADAPoemGenerator/README.md

     And here are you a writer, infinitely original and endowed with a sensibility that is charming though beyond the understanding of the vulgar.

 There is not really much to it.

+You can find and install it here: https://addons.mozilla.org/addon/dada-poem-generator